Skip to contents

 The tidyfun package is designed to facilitate functional data analysis in R, with particular emphasis on compatibility with the tidyverse.
 In this vignette, we illustrate data visualization using tidyfun.

-Plotting with ggplot
+Plotting with ggplot2

-Using with other ggplot features
+Using with other ggplot2 features

 You can, for example, define the color aesthetic for plots of tf variables using other observations: